Orelsaada/YouTube-Subpals-bot/README.md

 REQUIREMENTS: Selenium, Chrome Webdriver.
+How to get Selenium? --- Open the cmd and run "pip install selenium" How to get Chrome Webdriver? --- You can download it from here : https://sites.google.com/a/chromium.org/chromedriver/downloads.
+(I've got 2.38.552522 version)

 At Main.py there are 4 things you need to insert in the appropriate places:
 1) Your channel ID.
 2) Your channel password.